arialdomartini/api-design-guidelines/docs/rest.md

 }
 ```

 * Hypermedia links: the REST API is driven by hypermedia links that are contained in the representation.
+Once an application has a reference to a resource, it should be possible to use this reference to find items related to that resource.
 For example, the following shows a JSON representation of the above URI including the Hypermedia links.
-It contains links to get or update the associated customer and items:
+It contains links to get or update the associated customer and items.

 ```JSON
 {